bford26/bford26.github.io/pages/hobby/wooden-furniture.md

 {% include gallery %}

 Above is a project made for a client during the Summer of 2020.
 Project consisted consulting with the client for specifics like dimensions and style, guided by my experience.
-Involved overcoming various challenges for the trim work, transportant, and solo contruction due to the large size of desk.
+Involved overcoming various challenges for the trim work, transportation, and solo construction due to the large size of desk.

 <!-- ## Hidden Closet Bookshelves -->
 <!-- {% include gallery id="gallery2" %} -->